dkpapa85/learnGit/readme.txt

-git is a version control system gis is free software
+git is distributed version control system git is free software